-Expressive writing effectively creates distance between you and your thoughts.
-It also creates a keen awareness of your them, whether positive or negative, facilitates detaching from them.
+Expressive writing is an effective tool to help you create distance from your thoughts.
+Its ability to nurture a keen awareness of your thoughts, whether positive or negative, facilitates detaching from them.
 The effectiveness of this practice has been demonstrated in over a thousand research studies (Pennebaker).
-While we can't be sure exactly why expressive writing works so well in reducing anxiety and all its fallout, here are a few theories:
+While we can't be sure exactly why expressive writing works so well in reducing anxiety, here are a few theories: